Multi-modal learning for geospatial vegetation forecasting: Conclusion

 \section{Conclusion}

+We proposed Contextformer, a multi-modal transformer model designed for fine-resolution vegetation greenness forecasting.
+It leverages spatial context through a Pyramid Vision Transformer backbone while maintaining parameter efficiency.
+The temporal component is a transformer that independently models the dynamics of local context patches over time, incorporating meteorological data.
+We additionally introduce the novel GreenEarthNet dataset tailored for self-supervised vegetation forecasting and compare Contextformer against an extensive set of baselines.

-We proposed a novel approach for modeling vegetation response to weather in Europe.
-In particular, we presented four meteo-guided video prediction methods, taking past satellite imagery and future weather as input to produce future vegetation dynamics at $20$m resolution.
-Our experiments demonstrate that our models outperform existing state-of-the-art satellite imagery forecasting methods and a wide variety of strong baselines.
-To the best of our knowledge, we present the first study considering a climatology baseline and outperforming it with models, which, given the strong seasonality of vegetation dynamics, indicates real-world usefulness of our models in impactful usecases such as humanitarian anticipatory action or carbon monitoring.
+Contextformer outperforms the previous state-of-the-art, especially on nash-sutcliffe efficiency and surpasses even strong freshly trained video prediction baselines.
+To our knowledge, we are the first to consider a climatology baseline and outperforming it with models.
+Given the pronounced seasonality of vegetation dynamics, this suggests real-world applicability for our models, particularly the Contextformer, in crucial scenarios like humanitarian anticipatory action or carbon monitoring.

-{ \paragraph{Author contributions.} VB experiments, figures, writing.
+{ \paragraph{Code.} We provide code and pre-trained weights to reproduce our experimental results under \url{https://github.com/vitusbenson/greenearthnet} \cite{benson_2024_10793870}.\\ \textbf{Author contributions.} VB experiments, figures, writing.
+CR experiments, writing.
 CRM supervision, figures, writing.
-CR, ZG experiments.
+ZG experiments.
 LA figures.
-JC, NL, MW writing.
+NC, JC, NL, MW writing.
 MR funding, supervision, writing.
-All authors contributed to discussing the results. \\ \textbf{Acknowledgments.} We are thankful for invaluable help, comments and discussions to Nuno Carvalhais, Reda ElGhawi, Christian Reimers, Annu Panwar and Xingjian Shi.
+All authors contributed to discussing the results. \\ \textbf{Acknowledgments.} We are thankful for invaluable help, comments and discussions to Reda ElGhawi, Christian Reimers, Annu Panwar and Xingjian Shi.
 MW thanks the European Space Agency for funding the project DeepExtremes (AI4Science ITT).
 CRM and LA are thankful to the European Union’s DeepCube Horizon 2020 (research and innovation programme grant agreement No 101004188).
 NL and JC acknowledge funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101003469. }